-Although new care delivery models might seem intimidating, practices waiting to make the transition to value-based care miss several significant benefits that have major long-term major impact – for them, their practice, and their patients.
-Here are a few key benefits of participating in an ACO:
+While new care delivery models may seem intimidating, practices waiting to make the transition to value-based care are missing out on several significant benefits that have a major impact on the long-term – for them, their practice, and their patients.
+Here are a few key benefits of participating in an ACO.

-The goal of an ACO is to ensure patients, especially those with chronic conditions, receive the right care, at the right time, at the right place – and ACOs financially reward and incentivize providers to reduce hospitalizations, medical errors, and the duplication of tests and services.
-When patient populations stay healthier, the ACO and providers generate shared savings, contributing to additional income.
+The goal of an ACO is to ensure patients, especially those with chronic conditions, receive the right care, at the right time, at the right place – and they financially reward and incentivize providers to reduce hospitalizations, medical errors, and the duplication of tests and services.
+When patient populations stay healthier and providers find ways to reduce costs, the ACO and providers generate shared savings, contributing to additional income.
 ACOs can also financially incentivize physicians who improve their practice workflows or participate in engagement activities like meetings or events.
-In the Vytalize Health ACO, the financial benefits are significant: engaged primary care physicians earned more than $50,000 for their work in 2021 and more than $150,000 for their work in 2022.
+In the Vytalize Health ACO, the financial benefits are significant: engaged primary care physicians earned more than $50,000 for their work in 2021 and are projected to earn more than $150,000 for 2022.

-CMS outlines several quality care measures focused on prevention (like cancer screenings and wellness visits) and managing chronic conditions (like diabetes, cardiovascular diseases, and hypertension).
+CMS outlines several quality care measures focused on prevention (like cancer screenings and wellness visits) and managing chronic conditions (like diabetes, CKD, hypertension).
 These measures often result in better patient care because conditions are caught, treated early, and consistently monitored, resulting in reduced wasteful spending.
+The measures also financially incentivize providers who keep their patients healthy and well, instead of rewarding providers for the number of tests they order, or services they provided.
 Physicians in ACOs are motivated to prevent developing diseases and conditions, as well as whole-person health, in addition to attending to immediate needs.
-In the Vytalize Health ACO, patients see their primary care physicians 78% more frequently than average, allowing for conditions to be caught and treated early, and then monitored consistently.
+In the Vytalize Health ACO, patients see their primary care physicians 78% more frequently than average, allowing for conditions to be caught and treated early, and then monitored consistently moving forward.